Tomás Terry Adán

 Most of his wealth was made in the 1860s from railroad construction in the US and Cuba, wise investments in the stock market and the production of sugar.
 He became the Mayor of Cienfuegos, owned a residence at 5th Ave. and 38th St. in New York City and his children owned properties in Europe.
 He was also a savvy investor having invested important sums in foreign government bonds including US bonds and shares in railroad companies becoming majority stockholder in some of them.
 He also invested in Cuban railroads including the Cienfuegos-Santa Clara Railroad of which he was sole owner.
 All these businesses allowed him to amass a great fortune that made him the richest person in Cuba and earned him the nickname the “Cuban Croesus”.

-Tomás investments in the sugar industry were limited to three sugar mills.
-Central Juraguá, established ca. 1845 and owned by his estate until 1922 when it was demolished.
+Tomás investments in the sugar industry included sugar mills.
+Central Juraguá, established ca. 1845 and owned by his daughter Natividad until 1922 when it was demolished.
 Central Caracas, established in 1854 by Manuel Rodríguez del Rey as Central Santa Sabina and acquired in 1862, was kept in the family ownership until 1920 when it was sold to the Caracas Sugar & Railroad Co. who in the mid 1920s sold it to Edwin F. Atkins.
 In 1869 Ricardo O’Farrill, mortgaged in favor of Tomas Terry the Central Limones in the amount of $600,000 at the time a huge sum.
 In 1879 unable to pay the debt O’ Farrill deeded title of the star mill to Terry in lieu of payment.
 It was later sold to Jose I. Lezama who lost in the 1921 price debacle to the Banco Nacional de Cuba.

 Tomás brother Antonio Terry Adán married his old boss Martin Irady’s daughter Luisa Irady and had a daughter named Luisa Maximina Terry Irady (1844-1934) who in 1864 married Elías Ponvert Malibrant in New York.
 Luisa Maximina inherited Central Hormiguero from her aunt Juana Irady who had owned it since 1848 upon the death of her husband Fermín Gorozábal ( -1848) who had established it in 1839.
 In 1890 Luisa Maximina and Elias relocated from New York to Cienfuegos to manage the sugar mill which in the 1920s was owned by Elias and Luisa Maximina son Elie L. Ponvert Terry who sold it in 1954 to Fernando de la Riva.